rust-embedded/embedded-hal/embedded-hal-nb/README.md

 A non-blocking Hardware Abstraction Layer (HAL) for embedded systems, using the `nb` crate.

-This crate contains versions of some [`embedded-hal`](https://crates.io/crates/embedded-hal) traits using `nb`, and shares its scope and [design goals].
+This crate contains versions of some [`embedded-hal`](https://crates.io/crates/embedded-hal) traits using `nb`, and shares its scope and [design goals](https://docs.rs/embedded-hal/latest/embedded_hal/#design-goals).

-This project is developed and maintained by the [HAL team][https://github.com/rust-embedded/wg#the-hal-team].
+This project is developed and maintained by the [HAL team](https://github.com/rust-embedded/wg#the-hal-team).

 ## [API reference]